Playoff Football Soup

 1 large yellow onion, diced

-5 medium stalks celery, cut into ¼” slices
+5 medium stalks celery, cut into ¼-inch slices

-32 oz (about 90 grams) medley of small potatoes, halved
+32 ounces (about 90 grams) small potatoes, halved

 6 garlic cloves, roughly chopped

-3 tsp sea salt, plus more to taste
+3 teaspoons sea salt, plus more to taste

 5 large sage leaves, hand-ripped into smaller pieces

 4 sprigs thyme, pulled